CALL FOR ABSTRACTS

 SMHR AWARDS

-SMHR will offer various awards for the Conference, award nominations will open in July.
-Information will be available on the SMHR website in due course.
+SMHR will offer various awards for the Conference.
+Award nominations have now opened, information is available on the SMHR website.

 Further Enquiries